xray-forge/xray-16-types/docs/guide/macros-and-lib.md

 ## Macros

-Use macros for code that should fold during compilation but still run under Jest or Node.
+Use macros for code that should fold during compilation and still run under Jest or Node.

 ```ts
 import { $filename, $fromObject, $isNil } from "xray16/macros";